 The largest event they host is the Charlotte Pride Festival and Parade, which has more than doubled attendance over the past few years, to 20,000+ attendees in 2019, the last time the event was help.
 Matt explains that the management of this event is dependent on significant data management, from volunteer information to vendor contact information and many other logistics.

 In the past, this data has been tracked in spreadsheets, that can be challenging to share effectively.
 The tech plan recommended a more secure approach.
 “With these back-up protocols and procedures in place, we’re set up to have a sustainable future to see events like the festival and parade continue for many years to come,” Matt says.

 This project proved to be impactful for all involved.

-Matt explained how this project closed some gaps for Charlotte Pride, “I don’t know if we would have tackled these issues at all without Apparo and the Duke Energy teams, even though we definitely needed to.
-We probably would have addressed tech needs in our strategic plan, but not as in-depth as this has been.
-There are gaps we didn’t know existed.
-The biggest one being around data and information security.
-We know how to turn on authentication, but I don’t think anyone on our team would have thought installing a firewall and professional network would be necessary.
-It gives us, our volunteers, and sponsors a peace of mind that everything is secure which will help us immensely going forward.”
+Matt explains how this project closed key gaps for Charlotte Pride, “I don’t know if we would have tackled these issues at all without Apparo and the Duke Energy team, even though we definitely needed to.
+There are gaps we didn’t even know existed.
+The technology plan gives us, our volunteers, and sponsors a peace of mind that everything is secure which will help us immensely going forward.”

-Jamie Jones, one of our volunteers from Duke Energy, also shared her love for the project, “Everyone has felt like this was a labor of love more than work.
-It never felt like we were doing more work.
-We felt like we were giving back to a good cause and being able to play a part in that feels great.”
+Jamie Jones, a volunteer from Duke Energy, also shared her love for the project, “Everyone has felt like this was a labor of love more than work.
+We felt like we were giving back to a good cause.
+Being able to play a part in that feels great.”